 Development of efficient Swedish massage skills is the objective of this class.
 Students will learn how to perform an entire massage session using multiple massage tools and techniques.
 Maintaining proper body mechanics while giving massage will be stressed throughout the module.
-Students will learn and practice the SOAP method of charting.
-Pathologies and contraindications will also be covered.
+Mechanisms of health and disease, indications and contraindications of massage will be covered as well as medical/anatomical terminology utilized in the SOAP method of charting/record keeping.
+Students will also begin to strengthen their assessment skills as well.